OutSystems/docs-support/src/enterprise/licensing/overview/app-object-count.md

 Usually, a tiny help message will not have its own screen, but will instead be something like a tool tip and therefore is not counted as an application object.
 If the popup has some transactional logic, it is usually implemented in a different screen and therefore counts as an application object.
 The developer will decide the best design.

-**Reactive web apps**: Popups are not counted as application objects.
+**Reactive web apps**: Popups are not counted as application objects as they are implemented inside the same screen when using OutSystems UI.

 ## Do internal system database tables count towards the application object total?